atomistic-machine-learning/schnetpack/docs/tutorials/trainmodel.rst

 use the pre-implemented datasets, add ``dataset.<name>`` to your run arguments.
 Available datasets are QM9 (as ``qm9``), ISO17 (as ``iso17``), ANI1 (as ``ani1``), MD17 (as ``md17``) and Materials Project (as ``matproj``).

-In order to use your own data you must provide it as an ``ase.db``.
+In order to use your own data you must provide it as an ``ase db`` file.
 Visit :ref:`Prepare Data` for additional information on the requirements for your dataset.
 After preparing your data use ``dataset.dbpath=<path>`` instead of choosing a pre-implemented dataset.
 Additionally you will need to define a